 - Possibility to stop in Pisa

-Known for its local wine, its cobblestone streets and pastel-colored houses that extend to a small and charming harbor, Riomaggiore is one of the most beautiful villages in Cinque Terre due to its exceptional location on a steep mountainside above the valley of the Maggiore River.
+Known for its local wine, cobblestone streets and houses with pastel-colored facades extending to a charming little port, Riomaggiore is one of the most beautiful villages in Cinque Terre due to its exceptional setting on a steep mountain above the valley of the Maggiore River.

-This town, which foundation dates back to the thirteenth century, has an interesting historic center with the Church of St. John the Baptist, the Castle, and the Church of the Confraternita dell'Assunta.
-To get the best souvenir of Riomaggiore, go down to the port and look for its stone jetty, from where you will get jaw-dropping postcard-like pictures.
-Feeling like taking a dip?
-Follow the small path leading from the seawall, which will take you to a small and beautiful rocky beach.
+This town, which dates back to the 13th century, has an interesting historic center with the Church of San Giovanni Battista, the Castle and the Church of the Confraternita dell'Assunta.
+To get the best souvenir of Riomaggiore, go down to the port and look for its stone jetty, from where you will get postcard-perfect photos.
+Do you want to take the opportunity to take a dip?
+Follow the small path that leaves the pier, which will lead you to a small and beautiful rocky beach.